Pjj0417/swin-CRM/README.md

 - MixMAE
 - SimMIM

-The associated model definitions, configuration files, and experimental scripts are organized under the `models/` and `configs/` directories.
+Their model definitions, configuration files, and experiment scripts are organized under `models/`, `configs/`, and the project root.

-These implementations are mainly used for comparative evaluation of fatigue recognition performance under consistent experimental settings.

 ---

 ## 🔥 Grad-CAM++ Visualization

-Grad-CAM++ can be used to analyze the spatial regions contributing to train driver fatigue classification.
+Grad-CAM++ can be used to analyze spatial regions contributing to fatigue classification.

-The required package can be installed with:

 ```bash
 pip install grad-cam opencv-python
 ```

-Generated attention maps can be used to examine whether the model focuses on meaningful facial regions associated with fatigue-related visual patterns.

 ---

 ## 📈 Evaluation

-The downstream models can be evaluated using common binary classification metrics:
+The downstream models can be evaluated using:

 ```text
 Accuracy